South of France in 3 Days Itinerary Without a Car 2023

 What did I do?
 Well, where else could I get to play my favorite games of chance while sipping free Taittinger in one of the most beautiful casinos in the world?
 Yep, I went to the Casino of Monte-Carlo.
 How could I resist?

 And it is beautiful inside.
 Make sure you dress appropriately.
 There is no dress code, per se, but you must have on proper attire.

 Let Me Hear From You

-I would love to hear if this South of France in 3 days itinerary post was helpful to you.
+I would love to hear if my travel tips and itinerary for traveling the South of France in 3 days were helpful to you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!